 • Springfield College faculty members are recognized experts in their fields, known nationally and internationally.

-• More than 45 opportunities for student involvement include academic-interest clubs, special-interest clubs, special-event clubs, honor societies, campus broadcasts and publications, performing arts, and more.
+• More than 50 opportunities for student involvement include academic-interest clubs, special-interest clubs, special-event clubs, honor societies, campus publications and media outlets, performing arts, and more.

 • An ongoing series of visual and performing arts programs, open to the public, includes concerts, art exhibitions, theater presentations, film festivals, and readings by noted authors.

-• Springfield College offers 26 varsity sports for men and women, nine sub-varsity sports, seven club sports, and extensive intramurals.
+• Springfield College offers 26 varsity sports for men and women, seven club sports, and extensive intramurals.

 • The College competes in Division III of the National Collegiate Athletic Association (NCAA) and is a member of the Eastern College Athletic Conference (ECAC) and the New England Women’s and Men’s Athletic Conference (NEWMAC).

 • Faculty and alumni have played active roles in the Olympics as athletes, coaches, trainers, sport psychologists, officials, members of the United States Olympic Committee (USOC), and volunteers.

 • The outstanding coaching staff also teaches, and many have received regional and national coaching awards.

 • Forming a network around the world, Springfield College’s more than 45,000 graduates live in most US states and many countries.
 Alumni events around the nation keep graduates connected to the College and each other.

 • More than 99% of undergraduates receive some form of financial aid.

 • American Studies#